-If you’re thinking about donating time, food or money this Christmas, these are a few of the charities in need.
+If you’re thinking about donating time, food or money this Christmas, these are a few of the charities in need this festive season.

 As Christmas approaches and the weather gets colder, difficult times become even harder for many vulnerable and homeless people across the UK and beyond.

 If you’re able to volunteer your time or donate money or food, there are numerous organisations who would appreciate your support.

 From grass-roots projects providing food for refugees to food banks that supply essentials to many, these are just a few of the charities that are looking for help this festive season.
 If you can't volunteer, remember that you can donate instead.

 Food bank use is sadly at record levels in the UK, with the Trussell Trust reporting a rise in distribution of food parcels this year: 823,145 emergency food parcels were handed out from April 2019 to September 2019, which is a 23% increase on the same period last year.